Status: Bill 66 received royal assent on June 17, 2021

 Ministry responsible: Health

-Bill 66, the Public Health Amendment Act would amend the Public Health Act to reflect current and emerging public health challenges and best practices.
+Bill 66, the Public Health Amendment Act amends the Public Health Act to reflect current and emerging public health challenges and best practices.

-Proposed amendments in Bill 66 are informed by extensive public feedback and recommendations by the Select Special Public Health Act Review Committee.
+The amendments in Bill 66 were informed by extensive public feedback and recommendations by the Select Special Public Health Act Review Committee.

-If passed, Bill 66, the Public Health Amendment Act will amend the Public Health Act to:
+Bill 66, the Public Health Amendment Act amends the Public Health Act to:

 - Repeal sections of Bill 10, the Public Health (Emergency Powers) Amendment Act, 2020, that authorizes the minister to modify legislation by order

 - Affirm the rights of individuals while maintaining the ability to respond to public health challenges

 - Remove unnecessary powers to order immunization or conscription